 Second Stop : River

 We then drove to our next stop, which was by the river.
-This was the last stop as the Northern lights were really very strong.
+This was the last stop as the Northern lights were really very strong at this spot.
 My favourite moment was when I saw these lights move like keys on a piano, very fast and displaying a mind-boggling show.
 They were so fast that I could not take any pictures of the show and is only registered in my mind (yup, agreed!
 Sometimes you have to let go of the camera).
 I can never forget the scene of the astounding lights and the creation of God.
 I was overwhelmed.
 And till then I had not believed that Northern lights can be seen through naked eyes.
 However, I did take some pictures, later on, the lights were not as strong but were not that bad as well.
 While my camera was taking the long exposure shots, we had the hot chocolate and the marshmallows toasted in the campfire (Yes, we had set up the campfire).

-The best experience:
+The best and memorable experience:

 No, this is not a scene out of a fairy tale or a romantic novel.
 It was also not from a movie.
 It was something that I lived when I visited Tromsø.